kimtth/awesome-azure-openai-llm/README.md

   1. Low/No Code vs C#, Python, Java
   1. Focused on Prompt orchestrating vs Integrate LLM into their existing app.

+- Promptflow is not intended to replace chat conversation flow.
+Instead, it’s an optimized solution for integrating Search and Open Source Language Models.
+By default, it supports Python, LLM, and the Prompt tool as its fundamental building blocks.

 - Using Prompt flow with Semantic Kernel: [ref](https://learn.microsoft.com/en-us/semantic-kernel/ai-orchestration/planners/evaluate-and-deploy-planners/)